It seems there’s nothing like it on the

 together of communities.
 Dot Wade had established Illinois’ first prairie

 nursery and bookstore.
-She and many dedicated volunteers sold the books,
+She and many dedicated volunteers sold books,

-erected displays, and made new people feel welcome. presenters and participants included academic researchers, professional conservationists, backyard nature gardeners, landscapers, photographers, birders, and a long list.
+erected displays, and helped new people feel welcome.
+Presenters and participants included academic researchers, professional conservationists, backyard nature gardeners, landscapers, photographers, birders, and more.
 Another motive force

 carried on from the first meetings was the participatory “workshop” mentality.